rancher/docs/content/rancher/v2.x/en/tasks/logging/splunk/_index.md

 ## Troubleshooting

-You can use curl to see if **HEC** is listening for HTTP Event Data.
+You can use curl to see if **HEC** is listening for HTTP event data.

 ```bash
 $ curl http://splunk-server:8088/services/collector/event \